 1. I will not wear an unseemly costume.

 I am not against Christians wearing costumes, but sometimes things can go overboard and we need to keep this in mind when choosing our costumes.
 For example, the Orthodox Church has specific canons that will not allow a man to wear women's clothing nor a woman men's clothing.
 This is rooted in Scripture.
-So no "sweet transvestites from Transylvania", for those who can catch the cultural reference.
+So no "sweet transvestites from Transylvania", for those who can catch the movie reference.
 I would also avoid evil personifications of real figures, such as demons or serial killers, though I personally have no problem with fictional characters or even monsters.
-Deities or religious figures is something I would avoid too, as well as overly sexual provocative outfits.
+Deities or religious figures, even saints, is something I would avoid too, as well as overly sexual provocative outfits.

 2. I will not participate in Occult activity.

 This includes such things as going to a psychic, a seance, or anything rooted in the New Age Movement or Neo-Paganism.
 It also includes paranormal games, such as playing with a Ouija board, which can cause much spiritual harm.
 I personally enjoy haunted houses and ghost tours, but sometimes occultic activity is implemented playfully; I will not participate in this either and will keep silent or stand back.
 If I find it overly offensive against my personal beliefs, I will mention it to the operators, though this all is very rare.
-I also am interested in visiting and investigating real haunted locations, but we should not invite communication with spirits of any kind as one often sees among paranormal investigators.
+I also am interested in visiting and investigating "real" haunted locations, but we should not invite communication with spirits of any kind as one often sees among paranormal investigators on television.

 3. I will not attend a party that invites temptations.

 Though I don't consider myself much of a party person, over the years I have been invited to a few parties on Halloween.
 And like many parties, temptations could be involved either with drugs, alcohol, sex, paranormal games, etc. I personally don't like those types of atmospheres, so I avoid them.
+If I know these things will not be involved, then I would not be opposed to going.

 4. I will not subscribe to common Secular or Neo-Pagan beliefs promoted on Halloween.